 If you are simply wanting to invest in Vanguard funds then Vanguard Investor provides the cheapest way to invest, as long as you have less than £96,000 in a Stocks and Shares ISA and £104,000 in a SIPP.
 Those wishing to invest more may want to look at Interactive Investor* as it can work out cheaper, you can read more in our independent Interactive Investor review.

-One of the limitations of investing with Vanguard is that it doesn't currently have a mobile app for UK investors and so those who prefer to invest from their mobile may want to take a look at Aj Bell Dodl* or Freetrade*.
-Those wishing to regularly invest small amounts each month may want to take a look at Bestinvest*, a platform that pays 4.45% interest on uninvested cash.
+One of the limitations of investing with Vanguard had been a lack of a mobile app for UK investors, but one was launched in the autumn of 2024.
+However its functionality is quite limited when compared to those of other propositions out there.
+So those who prefer to invest and research from their mobile may want to take a look at Aj Bell Dodl* or Freetrade*.
+Those wishing to regularly invest small amounts each month may want to take a look at Bestinvest*, a platform that pays 3.95% interest on uninvested cash.
 If you are still not sure which is the best platform for you, check out our article 'The best investment platform: Which is best for you?'.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Interactive Investor, AJ Bell Dodl, Fidelity, Bestinvest, Freetrade